 Two or more spatial streams (transmit and receive).

-Single user transmission using EHT MU PPDU with a 1 EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit and receive) (TBD).

-Single user transmission using EHT MU PPDU with a 4 EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit and receive) (TBD).

 LDPC coding (transmit and receive) if the maximum number of spatial streams the STA is capable of transmitting or receiving in an EHT MU PPDU less than or equal to 4.

 An EHT AP shall support the following features: